sbmlteam/sbmlteam.github.io/site/content/software/jsbml/_index.md

 * JSBML release 1.0   &rArr; [10.5281/zenodo.55635](http://dx.doi.org/10.5281/zenodo.55635)
 * JSBML release 0.8   &rArr; [10.5281/zenodo.55636](http://dx.doi.org/10.5281/zenodo.55636)

+## License

+JSBML is licensed under the [LGPL v.
+2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) and Copyright (C) 2009-2020 jointly by the following organizations:

+1. The University of Tuebingen, Germany
+2. EMBL European Bioinformatics Institute (EMBL-EBI), Hinxton, UK
+3. The California Institute of Technology, Pasadena, CA, USA
+4. The University of California, San Diego, La Jolla, CA, USA
+5. The Babraham Institute, Cambridge, UK

+JSBML also uses third-party software libraries; these software libraries have their own copyright statements and distribution terms.
+Please see the files [COPYING.txt](https://github.com/sbmlteam/jsbml/blob/master/COPYING.txt) and [LICENSE](https://github.com/sbmlteam/jsbml/blob/master/LICENSE) in the JSBML software distributions for more information.

 ## Community and help

 There is a mailing list and web forum, [jsbml-development@googlegroups.com](https://groups.google.com/forum/#!forum/jsbml-development), devoted to discussions about JSBML.
 If you're using JSBML or interested in learning more, feel free to join the group!
 You can also reach the main developers directly via email at [jsbml-team@googlegroups.com](jsbml-team@googlegroups.com).

+The separate [documentation](jsbml-docs) pages for JSBML include sections aimed at developers.

 ## JSBML contributors